Gibson Energy (GEI) Investor Day 2025 summary

 Investor Day 2025 summary

-Targeting over 7% infrastructure EBITDA per share growth through 2030, with a clear line of sight to over 100% total shareholder return in five years.
+Targeting over 7% annual infrastructure EBITDA per share growth through 2030 and a clear line of sight to over 100% total shareholder return in five years.

-Growth strategy centers on disciplined capital allocation, optimizing core crude oil infrastructure assets, leveraging 'crown jewel' assets in Canada and the U.S., and expanding through organic projects, select M&A, and partnerships.
+Growth strategy centers on disciplined capital allocation, optimizing core crude oil infrastructure, leveraging 'crown jewel' assets in Canada and the U.S., and expanding through organic projects, select M&A, and partnerships.

-Announced a $150 million growth capital program for 2026, including a $50 million Wink to Gateway integration project to enhance export capacity.
+Announced a $150 million growth capital program for 2026, including a $50 million Wink-to-Gateway integration project to enhance export capacity and support U.S. growth.

 Five-year capital deployment plan of $700 million to $1 billion across producer partnerships, pipeline extensions, tank additions, DRU expansions, and optimization projects.